ajw109/ajw109/README.md

 # Hey, I'm AJ 👋

-I’m a passionate comp sci major on a journey to master web development and software engineering.
+I’m a passionate comp sci major exploring web dev and security.
 I love building things that are useful and accessible, and I'm excited to share my progress!

 🚀 About Me